gabrielgrs1/heartstone-wiki/README.md

 ### Data Flow

-The below diagram presents application data flow when a user interacts with the `album list screen`:
+The below diagram presents application data flow when a user interacts with the `card list screen`:

 <!--- Upload diagram image -->